We will reach out soon with more information. Let's ensure great customer experiences, together.

 I like to refer to our ability to empathize with other people as a superpower and we’ll have to use it here as we aim to connect authentically with the human being on the other end of the line regardless of the communication channel we’re using.

 Compliance and Security

 Did we follow all essential policies and procedures to keep the customer and the company safe?
 Did the agent handle PII in the right way?
 Did you protect the log-in information of your customer?

 Security is a critical component of quality review.
 At a minimum, security means properly authenticating customers before disclosing or changing information on their account.
-Depending on the industry, you’ll often hear acronyms like PII, PCI, and HIPAA, and failure to comply with these regulations, breeches security and trust with customers and results in significant legal problems for the company (good to make sure agents are regularly reminded of its importance).
+Depending on the industry, you’ll often hear acronyms like PII, PCI, and HIPAA, and failure to comply with these regulations, breaches security and trust with customers and results in significant legal problems for the company (good to make sure agents are regularly reminded of its importance).

 Correct and Complete Content

 Did we give out correct AND complete answers and use our tools effectively to arrive at those answers?
 Were all internal processes followed?

 Customers must receive accurate information.
 That’s why they contact support.
 If they don’t, they may call back or they may just cancel their service.
 Calling back means an unnecessary spike in call volume.
 Not calling back means we lose customers and revenue.
 Wrong or incomplete answers render customer service efforts entirely pointless.
 Accuracy also includes adhering to important policies and procedures.
 Think of procedures like taking good account notes so a customer doesn’t have to rehash their issue if they call back.

 Once you’ve asked yourself these questions, make a list of what matters to your company in each section.
 Some examples:

 Did the agent take time to fully understand the customer’s issue?